Meenu-Bhati/SV-STR/SV/README.md

-## smoove workflow of Structural variants genotyping
+## Workflow for Genotyping Structural Variants Using Smoove